sjdoepker/projects/js30/3/notes.md

 dataset takes all data attributes assigned to the object and packages them together

 note that you can also scope CSS variables to just be on a specific div (e.g. specifiy h2's base explicitly and it will win); lower/smaller scope overrides larger/higher scope

+(moved notes after this into a Notion document)